Timeline & Commitment

 - Human Resources

-- Erik Seastedt, Director, St. Bonaventure University
+- Erik Seastedt, Director of Human Resources, St. Bonaventure University

 - Susan Kaneshiro, Associate Director of Human Resources, Biola University